ahtif/FlatFinder/docs/ws3/backlog.md

 Then the landlord should be alerted that I am interested

 ### Maps
+Feature: Find property using GPS
+As a Searcher, I should be able to find properties using the GPS So that I am to see the properties

 Scenario: GPS tracking
 Given I am logged in as a Searcher